 Hyrum’s mother, Ellen passed away in 1925 and he moved back to Lehi.
-He worked at hauling coal for Bingham, at Interstate Brick in Salt Lake and at Geneva Steel.
-He died October 29, 1962 in Lehi and Birdie died March 12, 1968 in American Fork.
+He worked at hauling coal for Bingham, at Interstate Brick in Salt Lake City and at Geneva Steel.
+He died October 29, 1962, in Lehi and Birdie died March 12, 1968, in American Fork.

 John LaVere (Jack) Smith: John was brother to Hyrum and Joseph, son of Peter and Ellen (q.v.) and his story is convoluted, at best.
 He was born May 1, 1878, apparently in Scotland.
 He married Hanna Maria Bryant Winn, daughter of James and Hannah Rees Bryant, born April 21, 1868, on August 8, 1898.
-She had married Henry C Winn in 1887 and he had passed away.
-She died July 30, 1903 and John married Hannah Morris who was born October 10, 1883, on July 30, 1903.
+She had married Henry C. Winn in 1887 and he had passed away.
+She died July 30, 1903, and John married Hannah Morris who was born October 10, 1883, on July 30, 1903.
 At the 1910 census they were living in Eureka, Utah.
-She died June 11, 1920 and he then married Annie Mary Peasgood Hopkinson on August 29, 1823.
-She was the daughter of Thomas and Mary J Beaver Peasgood.
+She died June 11, 1920, and he then married Annie Mary Peasgood Hopkinson on August 29, 1923.
+She was the daughter of Thomas and Mary J. Beaver Peasgood.
 She had been married to Herbert John Septimus Hopkinson and he had died.
-He was born in South Hindley, Yorkshire, England July 23, 1881 and died August 3, 1922, at which time Annie was in the State Mental Hospital in Provo.
+He was born in South Hindley, Yorkshire, England July 23, 1881, and died August 3, 1922, at which time Annie was in the State Mental Hospital in Provo.

 John and Annie were living in Highland at the 1930 census, probably at #15 (on the 1958 Highland map), with two children, Margaret and Glen Dale plus John’s stepdaughter Pearl Luella Hopkinson and a niece, Marelda Hitesman.
-Two other children were born to John and his first wife: John LaVere Jr and Anevin Ulesa.
-They both died very young.
+Two other children were born to John and his first wife: John LaVere Jr. and Anevin Ulesa.
+Both children died very young.
 John and his second wife had a child, Beth Morris.
-John died February 11, 1958 in Ogden at the Utah State Tuberculosis Hospital, and is buried in Lehi with his second wife.
+John died February 11, 1958, in Ogden at the Utah State Tuberculosis Hospital, and is buried in Lehi with his second wife.
 Annie died in March, 1968.

-Peter had been married previously to Margaret Richmond on March 8, 1867 and they had a son, John Richmond Smith.
+Peter previously married Margaret Richmond on March 8, 1867, and they had a son, John Richmond Smith.
 Margaret died August 13, 1868 and John died before the age of five.

-Peter died December 20, 1907 in Highland but Ellen continued to live here with 2 of her sons, Hyrum and Joseph.
-On December 28, 1915, before the family went to bed they placed a tub of hot coals in the new west wing of their home where their son Joseph and his wife, Jane and 3 ½ year old daughter, Ida Laverd lived.
-The next morning the three were all dead of asphyxiation from the lack of ventilation.
+Peter died December 20, 1907, in Highland but Ellen continued to live here with 2 of her sons, Hyrum and Joseph.
 Ellen died November 28, 1925.
-They are buried in the Lehi City cemetery.
+They are buried in the Lehi City Cemetery.